 "to advance education in and promote or further the study of or research into religion, philosophy and science, and to disseminate the results of such study and research to the public".

 The object of the Trust reflects the second and third objects of the Theosophical Society (See - About the Theosophical Society) but the Trust operates as a separately constitued organisation to that of Theosophical Society and the English section - The Theosophical Society in England.
-An address of the Trust is, however, that of the Theosophical Society in England at 50 Gloucester Place, London, W1U 8EA.
 The Trust is a public charity and depends for its activities on donations.
 Unlike the Theosophical Society, it does not have a membership, as such, with subscribing members.
 Being a registered charity the Trust enjoys tax exemption on Gift Aid sums donated, and legacies.

 In furtherance of the Object is the undertaking and promotion of "study and research in the field of the laws of nature and the powers latent in man," and "to disseminate the results of this research and the writings of H.P.
 Blavatsky and ' The Mahatma Letters to A. P. Sinnett' and other literature consonant with them".